ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

-TODO: thorough.bat - sets/unsets environment variables for thorough mode
 TODO: may have to unapprove any txt if the LRC/SRT is generated         "%@UNQUOTE["%OUTPUT_FILE%"]:generated"
 TODO: delete-bad-ai-transcription after done aligning
 TODO: align-music-collection-lyrics.bat for quick start
+TODO: serach for other todos below

-about section to include obstacles -- hallucination-prevention was tough
+TODO: update about section to include list of obstacles while doing this -- hallucination-prevention was tough. so was encoding. and concurrency.

 # 🎆 AI Lyric Transcription System For Windows 🎆